 A planning objection is a formal expression of concern or opposition to a proposed development, commonly submitted during the public consultation phase of a planning application.
 Typically, these objections are raised by neighbours, community groups, or other interested parties who believe the extension may affect their property, quality of life, or the local area.

-In Leeds, the planning authority rigorously reviews such objections as part of their decision-making process, considering their relevance to material planning considerations.
+In Leeds, the planning authority rigorously reviews such objections as part of its decision-making process, considering their relevance to material planning considerations.

 While every case is unique, several objections frequently arise with house extension projects in Leeds.
 Below are the most common issues: